rhc54/dynasched/docs/quickstart.rst

 Quick start
 ===========

+The following assumes you have already installed a copy of the PMIx library, including the Python bindings for that library.
+If that isn't the case, you probably want to start in the :doc:`Installation </install>` section.

 In many cases, DynaSched can be built and installed by simply indicating the installation directory on the command line: